KennyHisano/lndMemo/README.md

  - 1  only Parent is bloadcasted. any number of child tx can be done offchain.
  - 2  softfork allows exchange of signiture of child tx before parent if confirmed.
  - 3  RSMC is applied to the one who is broadcasting the transaction.
  - 4  the ols state of transaction is invalid due to RSMC.
-In case Alice pay 0.1 to Bob -> Alice 0.4 and Bob 0.6, if Bob bloadcastd old tx 0.5 -> alice and 0.5 -> bob, Bob still loose all the money.
+In case Alice pay 0.1 to Bob -> Alice 0.4 and Bob 0.6, if Bob bloadcastd old tx 0.5 -> alice and 0.5 -> bob, Bob still loose all the money if Alice unlock Alice and Bob RSMC output.

 ## intension of this read is to keep track of coding structure of lightning network based on the local setup tutorial post below.